Student Rights and Conduct

 In the event of proceedings off campus and on campus, the University may advise off-campus authorities of the existence of the Student Conduct Code and its procedures.
 The University will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
 Individual students, faculty and staff members, acting in their personal capacity, remain free to interact with government representatives as they deem appropriate.

 If criminal charges are pending or potential the student respondent is permitted to have counsel at his or her own expense.
-Counsel may be participate in Student Conduct Code proceedings only in an advisory role.
+Counsel may participate in Student Conduct Code proceedings only in an advisory role.

 APPENDIX C